 For example, if the amount of impingement noted and the conjunctival staining pattern after lens removal looks like the picture above, and it corresponds to Meridian 1, then the haptic should be flattened by at least 200μ at Meridian 1.
+Refer to the graphical representation to the left.

-TROUBLESHOOTING (continued)
+TROUBLESHOOTING, continued

-If the impingement noted looks like the one below upon lens removal, then the amount to flatten haptic is 150μ if working with the 18-19mm FitKit and 100μ if working with the 16-17mm FitKit.
+If the impingement noted looks like the one below upon lens removal, then the amount to flatten haptic is $150\mu$ if working with the 18-19mm FitKit and $100\mu$ if working with the 16-17mm FitKit.